- Grifols gains exclusive rights to fostamatinib in all potential indications in Europe and Turkey

 Forward Looking Statements

-This release contains forward-looking statements relating to, among other things, the payments that will be received by Rigel under the Collaboration and License Agreement and that ITP will be the first indication pursued under such agreement in Japan.
+This release contains forward-looking statements relating to, among other things, Rigel's partnership with Grifols; Rigel's partnership with Kissei; Rigel's ability to achieve regulatory and commercial milestone payments under its agreement with Grifols; the potential opportunity for fostamatinib to begin generating revenue in the European market in 2020; Rigel's interactions with the EMA; and the timing of the EMA's MAA review process and when Rigel expects a decision.
 Any statements contained in this press release that are not statements of historical fact may be deemed to be forward-looking statements.
-Words such as "planned," "will," "may," and similar expressions are intended to identify these forward-looking statements.
+Words such as "planned," "will," "may," "expect," "anticipate," and similar expressions are intended to identify these forward-looking statements.
 These forward-looking statements are based on Rigel's current expectations and inherently involve significant risks and uncertainties.
-Actual results and the timing of events could differ materially from those anticipated in such forward looking statements as a result of these risks and uncertainties, which include, without limitation, risks and uncertainties associated with the commercialization of TAVALISSE; risks that the FDA or other regulatory authorities may make adverse decisions regarding TAVALISSE; risks that TAVALISSE clinical trials may not be predictive of real-world results or of results in subsequent clinical trials; risks that TAVALISSE may have unintended side effects, adverse reactions or incidents of misuses; the availability of resources to develop Rigel's product candidates; market competition; Rigel's partners' ability to obtain marketing approval for fostamatinib; and whether and when any of the milestone payments or product transfer price payments will ever be paid under Rigel's collaboration agreements, as well as other risks detailed from time to time in Rigel's reports filed with the Securities and Exchange Commission, including its Quarterly Report on Form 10-Q for the period ended June 30, 2018.
+Actual results and the timing of events could differ materially from those anticipated in such forward looking statements as a result of these risks and uncertainties, which include, without limitation, risks and uncertainties associated with the commercialization and marketing of TAVALISSE; risks that the FDA, EMA or other regulatory authorities may make adverse decisions regarding fostamatinib; risks that TAVALISSE clinical trials may not be predictive of real-world results or of results in subsequent clinical trials; risks that TAVALISSE may have unintended side effects, adverse reactions or incidents of misuses; the availability of resources to develop Rigel's product candidates; market competition; as well as other risks detailed from time to time in Rigel's reports filed with the Securities and Exchange Commission, including its Quarterly Report on Form 10-Q for the period ended September 30, 2018.
 Rigel does not undertake any obligation to update forward-looking statements and expressly disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein.

 Contact: David Burke